April 23rd, 2026

 Stories

-Russia continued to terrorize Ukrainians in major cities.
-Dnipro center came under massive attacks.
-The attacks went on for several days, day and night.
-Inna’s team already has a well run, established process.
-Their mobile station was set up from early morning, providing people with snacks, warm drinks, and psychological support.
-The team was helping survivors cope with acute stress, helping them connect with the right government services that arrived on site as well.
+Russia has continued to terrorize Ukrainians in major cities.
+Recently, the Dnipro city center came under massive attacks.
+The attacks went on for several days, all around the clock.
+Inna’s team, which already has a well-run, established process for responding to such emergencies, set up their mobile station early in the morning.
+The station provided people with snacks, warm drinks, and psychological support.
+The volunteers helped survivors cope with their acute stress and referred them to government services, which were also present onsite.

 When the World Shrinks to a Bowl of Porridge